nniikon/Hash-Table/README.md

 </p>

-- Normilized: Returns the sum of ASCII codes devided by the length of the words.
+- Normilized: Returns the sum of ASCII codes divided by the length of the words.
     - Variance: 1460
 - ASCII: Returns the sum of ASCII codes
     - Variance: 26